neurosnap/robodux/README.md

   that table.
 - `createAssign`: A catch-all data structure that makes it easy to set or reset the reducer.
+- `createList`: Store an array of items in a slice
 - `createLoader`: A flexible data structure that makes it easy to apply loading states to certain operations.
 - `createLoaderTable`: Store as many independent loaders in this reducer which are